 Browse through the City Council’s agendas, minutes, and audio recordings for more information about current issues and former decisions.

-Code of Conduct Effective 2017
+Rules of Procedure and Code of Conduct Effective August 2021

 Code of Conduct 4.02(A).
 Time for public comment during meetings.
 There shall be public comments permitted when members of the public are recognized by the Mayor at the following times: